fpapado/ephemeral/docs/worklog.md

 # Next
-- [ ] Bundle-size commit
+- [ ] Fonts, font loading, caching
-  - split out vendors
-  - load Anki things dynamically

 - [ ] Fix session check
   - Currently, if logged in and page reloads, shown as logged out